 Q: How old do I have to be to play Lacrosse?

 A: Kids in Kindergarden through High School are welcome at 30A Lacrosse and all organizations across the United States.

 Q: What High Schools in the area offer Lacrosse as a Varsity Sport?

 A: In Walton County, both South Walton and Seacoast Collegiate offer Lacrosse.
-Other schools in the Panhandle offering Lacrosse are: Niceville, Fort Walton Beach, Milton High School, Gulf Breeze High School, Pensacola High School, Pensacola Catholic High School, West Florida Tech, Booker T. Washington High School, and Escambia High School, and North Bay Haven in Panama City.
+Other schools in the Panhandle offering Lacrosse are: Niceville, Fort Walton Beach, Milton High School, Gulf Breeze High School, Pensacola High School, Pensacola Catholic High School, West Florida Tech, Booker T. Washington High School, Escambia High School, and North Bay Haven in Panama City.

 Q: Are you allowed to hit in Lacrosse?

 A: Yes, you can check in boys Lacrosse.
 Girls Lacrosse is a bit different and no hitting is allowed.

 Lacrosse is a physical sport, but it is not a collision sport like football.
 Players are not allowed to lower their shoulder and hit another player.
 Stick checking is legal, as long as it is not a one handed stick check.
 Body to body contact and pushing is also allowed as long as it is not in the back of the opposing player.
 Make no mistake, Lacrosse is a physical sport, but it is not a collision sport.

 Q: When is Lacrosse played?

 A: Lacrosse is traditionally a spring sport, and our recreation season starts in early February and will last until late April/early May.
 There are opportunities to play Lacrosse tournaments and attend camps over the summer months.
 In October, we always play a short 5 or 6 week “Fall Ball” season culminating in the 7 v 7 Surf-n-Turf tournament.

 Q: How can I learn more about Lacrosse?